top of page

 The Story Behind "The Switch"

 The Decatur Herald and Review's Tim Cain speculated, “...NBC has reached its limit with Sinclair, dissatisfied with the corporation's cavalier attitude toward its programming, including not running some of it.”
-In reality, it was most likely a business decision between NBC and LIN Broadcasting that would link the two companies that were already partnered with other ventures.
+In reality, it was most likely a business decision between NBC and LIN Broadcasting that would link the two companies already partnered with other ventures.

 Unfortunately, NBC was ending its run of good fortune.
-“Seinfeld” had already passed, “Friends” and “Frasier” were soon to end their runs and “E.R.” wasn't what it used to be.
-WAND was left to air a shell of the former NBC success and the former “Must See TV” became “Well Maybe.”
-There was one plus for WAND and that was with the Olympic coverage.
+“Seinfeld” had already passed, “Friends” and “Frasier” were soon to end their runs, and “E.R.” wasn't what it used to be.
+WAND was left to air a shell of the former NBC success, and the former “Must See TV” became “Well Maybe.”
+There was one plus for WAND, and that was with the Olympic coverage.
 Johnston also told a local civic group that WAND would offer a “brighter, more colorful look.”

 WAND, Channel 17, becomes an Affiliate of NBC